 Mathematical thinking is a different type of thinking, a different language and the foundations, the grammar for that language, is laid in the first six years of schooling.
 Elementary school math may seem easy, but it’s so, so important.

 The point is that to understand algebra and beyond you have to really have good number sense.
 You have to understand what the numbers are doing, not just plug them into a formula.
 You have to be able to do mental math.
+You have to be able to find patterns.
 You have to be able to calculate without calculators.
 So approach your elementary math with the idea that you are teaching your kids a new way to look at the world, a whole new language, and strive for real understanding.